justyn04314/lab-auth-api/README.md

 Project Overview

-This is a simple authentication API built with Express.js, MySQL, JWT, and bcrypt.
+This is a simple authentication API built with Express.js, MySQL, and JWT.
 It allows users to sign up, log in, log out, and view their profile using a token system with configurable expiration and the passwords are safely stored, and tokens can be revoked when a user logs out.